Bulls FC Academy

-Bulls FC Academy is an semi-professional soccer club based in the Sydney suburb of Northbridge, New South Wales, Australia.
+Bulls FC Academy is a semi-professional soccer club based in the Sydney suburb of Northbridge, New South Wales, Australia.

 Founded in 1952 as Northbridge Football Club, Bulls FC Academy was formed in 2023 following a merger between Northbridge FC and Macarthur FC.
 The men's team plays in the NSW League One, while the women's team plays in the NPL NSW Women's.
 They play matches at Northbridge Oval.